AlirezaSejdeii/KhandonAPP/README.md

 In other hand we have social page. in this page you can see people must study is in witch catgory.

-# Give me star ⭐️
+# Give Me Star ⭐️

 if you think this project is great to you give star to repository